Continuing Education: Adventures in Digital Learning

 1. Sometimes the audio or visual quality can suffer when streaming live.

-online with Sadie Marquardt and I take weekly group classes from mid-September to May.
-However,
+study online with Sadie Marquardt and I take weekly group classes from mid-September

 ONLINE INTENSIVES & COACHING – I only have experience with a group online intensive but I know that some dancers prepping for competition will seek coaching from a trusted instructor as part of their preparation.
 My only experience with online intensives has been with Amanda Rose so I will speak specifically to the program as she offers it.

-most of the money I've spent by working as much and as hard as I can with the material before it's
+make the most of the money I've spent by working as much and as hard as I can with the

 Cons – To be honest, other than not being a live class, I can't think of any negatives with this type of